Royal Adelaide Show: Rides

+Big Bubble Bump Ride at the show in 2019.

 The rides are a major drawcard at the show.
 Each year the event boasts over 50 rides between the Carnival and Kid's Carnival areas.
 The best-known ride is the permanent Skymaster Wheel standing over 40 metres high.
 Each year, rides can vary with some favourites going and newer rides appearing.
 Some larger rides in the main carnival range in price from $8 to $20 (e.g. Speed 2 and The Beast).
 However most rides average at $10 with discounts available on select rides.

-In 2000, the Spin Dragon collapsed, injuring around 40 people, while in 2006, part of the Twin Flip ride collapsed, injuring four.
+During the 2000 show, the Spin Dragon collapsed, injuring around 40 people, while during the 2006 show, part of the Twin Flip ride collapsed, injuring four people.
 On the last day of the 2007 Show, the Mad Mouse roller coaster was retired from service.
 The track was dismantled, the cars auctioned off (one donated to the Royal Show's archives).
 It was replaced with two portable coasters, a Zyklon model ZL42 roller coaster imported from Italy named The Big Dipper, and a Spinning wild mouse named Crazy Coaster.
 Both were very popular at the 2008 show.
 On 12 September 2014, an eight-year-old girl visiting Australia from Malaysia died after slipping from her seat on the Airmaxx 360.
 Operators of the machine, C J And Sons Amusement, were later fined $157,000 due to inadequate maintenance.
-In 2019, The Beast, XXXL, Speed 2 and Extreme were banned from the Royal Adelaide Show for having a faulty backup restraint mechanism.
+In the 2019 show, The Beast, XXXL, Speed 2 and Extreme were banned from the Royal Adelaide Show for having a faulty backup restraint mechanism.
 The Happy Kangaroo ride was also banned for unknown reasons, despite appearing in the catalogue.